mauro7inf/offtonic-audioplayer/README.md

 Each property is set via a setter method named in the property definition.
 These setter methods get called in the order the properties were defined, starting with the highest superclass, `Component`.

-To define a property, stick an object in the `<ComponentClass>.newProperties` array of the component class you're creating with the fields below.
+To define a property, stick an object in the `<ComponentClass>.newProperties` object of the component class you're creating with the fields below.
 You can override a property in a subclass by redefining it in the subclass's `newProperties` array, which could be useful if you want to change a default.

-If a property value is an array, it will be assumed to be an array of `Component` instances, so any `Component` definitions in the array will be resolved into actual `Component` instances in the object on which you're setting the property.
+If a property value is an array, it will be assumed to be an array of `Component` instances (unless `componentProperty` is `false`), so any `Component` definitions in the array will be resolved into actual `Component` instances in the object on which you're setting the property.

 ### Definition Fields

-#### `name` — *string* (required)
+#### `name` — *string* (required) — key in `newProperties` object
-Property name.
+Property name, which is also the key in the `newProperties` object (the value is an object containing any other fields of the definition).
 When creating a new `Component` or setting its properties, you pass in a property object; the property name is the key you should use to provide a value for this property.
 You can get a property from a component with `getProperty(<propName>)`, or `getProperty(<propName>, <index>)` for list properties.
+In the `properties` static field of any `Component` class, you can also access this definition field under the key `name`.

 #### `setter` — *string (method name)* (optional if `list` is `false`)
 This is the method that will be called when setting the property, which you will also need to define and implement as an instance method in the component class.
 Subclasses may override this method to change how setting the property works.
 If a setter is not provided, a generic setter will be called (see `_genericSetter(<propName>,<propValue>)` in `Component`).
 A `null` value for `setter` does not allow the property to be set at all, which is useful when overwriting a settable property with a computed property.